OpenDriveLab/HDGT/README.md

 HDGT is an unified heterogeneous transformer-based graph neural network for driving scene encoding. **SOTA method** on [INTERACTION](http://challenge.interaction-dataset.com/leader-board) and [Waymo](https://waymo.com/open/challenges/2021/motion-prediction/) Motion Prediction Chanllege.

+The arxiv version is on hold.
 The code is in preparation.

-## Acknowledgements

 ## License
   All content within this repository is under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).